divyeshdash/hashlock/README.md

 ## Why I built this

 I was tired of switching between online tools for each of these tasks — and most of them send your data to a server you don't control.
 This runs entirely on your own machine.
-The password never leaves your browser's JavaScript, and files are hashed server-side in memory without being saved to disk.
+Passwords are sent to the server for strength analysis (over HTTPS) and are never stored or logged — analysis happens in memory and the password is discarded after the response.
+Files are hashed server-side in memory without being saved to disk.

+---

+## Security Notes

+- Password analysis requests are sent over HTTPS; passwords are processed in memory and never logged or persisted.
+- MD5 and SHA-1 are provided for legacy compatibility (e.g. verifying old published hashes) — SHA-256 is recommended for integrity verification.
+- This app is a learning/utility project and has not undergone a formal security audit.

 ---